joe-pritchard/laravel-twitter-text-formatter/README.md

 **Usage**

-Inject `JoePritchard\TwitterTextFormatter\Formatter` into a route or controller and just call the `Formatter::format` method.
+***In Controllers/Classes***

+Just call `JoePritchard\TwitterTextFormatter\Formatter::format()` on the tweet you'd like to format.
 The format method takes one argument, which is a tweet as returned by the twitter API.
-For more details on how to retrieve that, head to the official API docs or take a look at this article, which is where I first encountered Andrea Zanelli's work before deciding to roll it into this package.
+For more details on how to retrieve that, head to the official API docs or take a look at [this article](http://blog.netgloo.com/2015/08/16/php-getting-latest-tweets-and-displaying-them-in-html/), which is where I first encountered Andrea Zanelli's work before deciding to roll it into this package.

+***In Views***

+In blade files etc it may be more convenient to use the helper method: `{!! twitter_format($tweet) !!}`